pipe-cd/pipecd/docs/content/en/docs/faq/_index.md

 In the near future we also want to support `ECS`, `Crossplane`...

-### 2. What kind of templating methods for Kubernetes application will be suported?
+### 2. What kind of templating methods for Kubernetes application will be supported?

 Currently, PipeCD is supporting `Helm` and `Kustomize` as templating method for Kubernetes applications.